KadirHaktan/BasicNodeRestAPI/README.md

 # Basic-REST-API From NodeJS

+- Dont' forget to run npm install and npm install express,...

 - Inspired By DevMastery Designing a Clean REST API with Node.JS(Express+Mongo)

 - But Db Codes Not Actually Injection to MongoDb.
 It's MYSQL but you can add also mongo db operation codes to db js file.Because when you database parameter attempt to object whatever you want to db.Because database parameter does not know which db is actually working until you attempt object or value to database parameter.
 It's a basically injection or DI(Depency Injection).
 Because actually you prevent to database dependency